 - Melt the coconut oil by sitting the jar in a pot of hot water for a few minutes.
 Rub some coconut oil on the inside of a 9-inch round pan with a removable bottom or a pie pan.

-- Add rolled oats, oat flour, peanut butter, coconut oil, and Florida Crystals® Organic Light Brown Raw Cane Sugar to a food processor and process until you have a sticky texture.
+- Add rolled oats, oat flour, peanut butter, coconut oil, and brown sugar to a food processor and process until you have a sticky texture.

 - Press the mixture into the pan, pushing up the sides and level off the edges.
 Put the pan in the freezer while you make the filling.